doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 - Hit fader

 ## Additional Tools
+These modding tools will be used for several key steps in this guide: mod cleaning, merged patch creation, and plugin editing/fixing.
+These are required.

 ### tes3cmd
 This powerful command-line tool cleans mods and will be used to build a multipatch at the end of the mod guide.